scanzy/flutterchat/doc/styles.md

 See [`lib/dev/styles.dart`](lib/dev/styles.dart) for a complete working example.

+### Snackbars

+To display temporary messages to the user, `utils/misc.dart` provides useful helper methods, already configured to show a "snack bar" with proper app styles:
+- `snackBarText(context, <message>)`: show a snack bar with a text message
+- `snackBar(context, <widget>)`: show a snack bar with a custom widget
+- `notImplemented(context)`: show a snack bar with a "Not implemented" message

 ### Direct access to colors

 Some widgets don't have a `style` property, but accept only color values.